 As far as obsequious monarchism goes, Australia’s KGV stamps are quite attractive.
-Take Lot 324, illustrated nearby.
+Take Lot 324, illustrated above.
 There he is, the Queen’s great-grandad, flanked by some sprigs of wattle, guarded by a kangaroo and an emu.
 Probably the closest he ever came to a kangaroo and an emu in his life.

 What makes KGVs so collectible is that over the many years of their release, from 1914 to 1936, this design appeared in numerous denominations (ie face values), each a different colour.
 Some values appeared in more than one colour.
 For every colour there are multiple shades.
 Various papers, watermarks and other markings exist.
 And then, there are the varieties (minor differences in appearance, due to variations in the printing plate) and the flaws (caused by printing errors or the wear and tear of the printing plates).